MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-rag.md

 import json

 # Query is the question being asked.
 It's sent to the search engine and the LLM.
 query="Can you recommend a few hotels that offer complimentary breakfast?
-Tell me their description, address, tags, and the rate for one room they have which sleep 4 people."
+Tell me their description, address, tags, and the rate for one room that sleeps 4 people."

 # Set up the search results and the chat thread.
 # Retrieve the selected fields from the search index related to the question.